 To carry out a phyto-ecological habitats characterization of the two suids species found below 8 degrees of longitude in Benin, the presence/absence plant species data in 70 phyto-ecological surveys were subjected to a DCA (Detrended Correspondence Analysis) with the package vegan (Oksanen et al., 2019) then to a Hierarchical Ascending Classification (HAC) to build ecological groups.
 For each ecological grouping, the Shannon-Weaver Diversity Index (Shannon and Weaver, 1949), Pielou Equitability (Pielou, 1966), Simpson index (Simpson, 1949) as well as the ecological spectra (raw and weighted spectra) were calculated.
+307 where Pi is the proportion of the species i in the grouping.

-• Shannon-Weaver diversity index
+Shannon-Weaver diversity index